mazur92/boboemu/README.md

 Most of inspiration and materials come from http://www.emulator101.com

 # Goals
+First goal is to run Space Invaders.

-The goal is to write good Intel 8080 emulator - as best as I can do.
+Second goal is to write good Intel 8080 emulator - as best as I can do.
 I'd like to try and run CP/M.